iamvery/testing-workshop/doc/WORKSHOP.md

        undefined method `title' for #<Link:0x007fe563b23298>
 ```

-That is the same error you got in the acceptance test!
-You're on the right track, but now that the error has manifested closer to the interface being built.
+That is the same error you got in the acceptance tests!
+You're on the right track, but now that the error has manifested in isolation, closer to the interface being built.
 You can focus your energy on this single method.
 Go ahead and add a minimal implementation to the `Link` model:

 ```diff
  # in app/models/link.rb